ETHSydney/meetup-token/README.md

 ```

 This is start a new development blockchain using the [meetupChainSpec.json](./scripts/meetupChainSpec.json) specification file and [parityDevConfig.toml](./scripts/parityDevConfig.toml) config file.
 The chain data will be under [testchain](./testchain) in the parity folder.

+# Developers
+This project was an excuse to try out a number of new technologies including
+* Ethereum
+* Geth
+* Parity
+* Ethereum Web3 1.0 client
+* TypeScript
+* JavaScript Promises
+* JavaScript async/await
+* Websockets